Assess servers by using imported data

-This article explains how to assess on-premises servers with Azure Migrate: Server Assessment, by importing server metadata using CSV.
-With this method of assessment, you don't need to set up the Azure Migrate appliance to create an assessment.
-This is useful if:
+This article explains how to assess on-premises servers with the Azure Migrate: Server Assessment tool, by importing server metadata in comma-separated values (CSV) format.
+This assessment method doesn't require you to set up the Azure Migrate appliance to create an assessment.
+It's useful if:

 - You can't deploy the Azure Migrate appliance in your organization.